jlindermeir/flugrost/README.md

 ```

 The `broadcast` method uses the compile time result of `Broadcast` to create a
-new array with the desired shape【F:src/ndarray.rs†L1-L63】.
+new array with the desired shape.

 Element wise operations such as addition or multiplication are provided via a
-macro that performs broadcasting of both operands before applying the operator
+macro that performs broadcasting of both operands before applying the operator.
-【F:src/ops.rs†L1-L39】.

 ## Why all the type level machinery?